-It is a good example of a big corporation using Social Media and especially Linkedin to engage with candidates and develop new ways of hiring.
+It is a good example of a big corporation using social media and especially LinkedIn to engage with candidates and develop new ways of hiring.

-Welcome to the world of Social Media in recruitment and happy to introduce you to this case study.
+Welcome to the world of social media in recruitment and happy to introduce you to this case study.

-CH2M HILL, an international company with recruitment issues
+CH2M HILL, an international company with recruitment issues:

 So the big challenge for CH2M HILL was to generate less volume (less work) and more quality.
 To do this his team focuses its efforts on social media, internet networking, developing its own website and research-based techniques.

 CH2M HILL is an employee-owned company with 25.000 employees across the global and they only have 70 internal recruiters so they had to be efficient as well, as David explained, “Job boards generate too much noise, social media allows us to target and source the right people”.

-The other idea was to reduce the cost per hire by reducing the number of assignments to agencies and address directly the task of finding highly critical roles (structural engineers…).
+The other idea was to reduce the cost per hire by reducing the number of assignments to agencies and address directly the task of finding highly critical roles, e.g. structural engineers.

-The initial Recruitment strategy
+The initial recruitment strategy

 1) Harness social media to attract candidates: test and try different social media platforms

-2) Targeting Candidates effectively: using the right tools and ways to target candidates
+2) Targeting candidates effectively: using the right tools and ways to target candidates

-3) Using social media to attract new geographical audiences: attract local candidates vs expatriates and develop a diversified pool of talents
+3) Using social media to attract new geographical audiences: attract local candidates vs expatriates and develop a diversified pool of talents.

 But over time, the strategy slightly changed as we will see later on…

 The 1st step in the strategy that they developed consisted in creating an efficient and well-designed careers page.
 The main goal is to enhance and maximise the candidate experience with no time wasted.

 1) entertaining pages with videos and pictures